close

 • Pileated Woodpeckers are the largest woodpecker species in North America and specialize in excavating large cavities in trees to access carpenter ants and other large insects.

-See also Food Web Project: Unveiling the Interwoven Symphony of Ecosystems
+See also Tropical Rainforest Food Chain: Unveiling the Symphony of Life in the World's Lush Ecosystems

 Foraging Behavior